parisholley/tablespooncss/README.md

 	}

 ### Padding Column (Only on Desktop)
-This example shows how you could have right rail design that has space between the main content, but only applies on the desktop because when on mobile this will be a single column layout and a 20px padding will look odd.
+This example shows how you could have right rail design that has space between the main content, but only applies on the desktop because when on a phone this will be a single column layout and a 20px padding will look odd.

 	#wrapper{
 		@include table(1000px);